 However, if a bank can show that a customer had enough financial acumen to understand interest rate swaps then there are grounds to prove sufficient sophistication.
 This is why so many small to medium size enterprises are filing claims against lenders who sold them interest rate swaps in tandem with loans.
 They had insufficient knowledge to know that they could end up paying in a big way.

 If you feel that you were victimised by interest rate swaps mis selling, Real Business Rescue can help you understand the process for filing a claim.
 Whilst banks are required to ‘investigate’ claims, they are likely to deny them on the first go round.
 This is evidenced in how they handled mis sold PPI.
 Talk to one of our insolvency specialists during a free consultation so that we can determine the best course of action.

 It is especially important to contact us if you experienced financial distress due to high rates you were unexpectedly required to pay.
 It is our aim to keep SMEs solvent in the UK and we are very good at what we do.
 Call us on 0800 644 6080 so that we can help you claim back money that is rightfully yours.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 Pub businesses have been closing at a rate of 40 per month over the course of this year, according to the latest figures on the subject.Read More

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More